Sunday, February 15, 2026

 A paper is about to go out.
 I started writing in earnest on Saturday.
 It took a total of four days of work to get to a submittable manuscript.
 The experimental analysis, the writing, the polishing.
 Four days.
 This would have taken four weeks minimum with a human collaborator, and that's being generous.
 And the quality isn't "good enough for a draft."
 It's "ready for submission with minor tweaks."

 I find myself glued to my screen all day.
 I am not doing busy work.
 I write down what needs to be done, and this is happening behind the scenes.
-I am getting back the next iteration in an hour, I look, I give feedback, we cross things out from the TODO.md and we move forward.
+I am getting back the next iteration in an hour, I look at it, I give feedback, we cross things out from the TODO.md and we move forward.
 This is real work being done.
 Not just coding.
 Paper writing.
 Report preparation.
 Coding practices leak into other types of work, and things are moving.
 My real work is getting done, not just my academic software prototypes.

 It's like having an infinite pool of employees, each one eager, competent, and ready to come back with actual deliverables.
 Not drafts that need to be rewritten.
 Not outlines that need to be fleshed out.
 Deliverables.